trj2fig¶

 Overview¶

-trj2fig converts an XYZ trajectory into polished energy profiles.
+trj2fig converts an XYZ trajectory with energy values (obtained from the pdb2reaction workflow) into plot images.
 By default it

-reads the Hartree energies encoded in each frame’s comment line, converts them
+reads the energies (in hartree) encoded in each frame’s comment line, converts them

 exports the resulting series as static/interactive figures and CSV tables.
 The

-reference can be the first frame (init), the last frame when --reverse-x is
+reference can be the first frame or set manually (-r), and the last frame when --reverse-x is

 -m/--multiplicity, all energies are recomputed for every frame with the